cazala/synaptic/README.md

 ###Installation

 ######In node
-You can install synapse with [npm](http://npmjs.org):
+You can install synaptic with [npm](http://npmjs.org):

 `npm install synaptic --save`

 ######In the browser
-Just include the file synapse.js (you can find it in the `/lib` directory) with a script tag in your HTML:
+Just include the file synaptic.js (you can find it in the `/lib` directory) with a script tag in your HTML:

-`<script src="synapse.js"></script>`
+`<script src="synaptic.js"></script>`

 ###Usage

 ```
-var synapse = require('synapse'); // this line is not needed in the browser
+var synaptic = require('synaptic'); // this line is not needed in the browser
-var Neuron = synapse.Neuron,
+var Neuron = synaptic.Neuron,
-	Layer = synapse.Layer,
+	Layer = synaptic.Layer,
-	Network = synapse.Network,
+	Network = synaptic.Network,
-	Trainer = synapse.Trainer,
+	Trainer = synaptic.Trainer,
-	Architect = synapse.Architect;
+	Architect = synaptic.Architect;
 ```

-Now you can start to create networks, train them, or use built-in networks from the [Architect](http://github.com/cazala/synapse#architect).
+Now you can start to create networks, train them, or use built-in networks from the [Architect](http://github.com/cazala/synaptic#architect).

 ###Examples